 Luckily that’s not how it turned out, and why I get to share it with you.
 That would have been an epic Food Fail post though.

-I still won’t choose to drink it by the gallon, but it was pretty good after I didn’t have to worry about the salmonella factor.
+I still won’t choose to drink it by the gallon, but it was pretty good.

 This is still very creamy and rich like I remember regular eggnog to be, and this is definitely not a “skinny” or “healthified” version.
 I’m not even sure if that’s possible to make.